Apple Pencil: USB-C

-On October 17, 2023, Apple announced a new entry-level Pencil model, compatible with every iPad model using a USB-C connector.
+On October 17, 2023, Apple announced a new entry-level Pencil model.
 This variant lacks pressure sensitivity and the tap-sensitive zones of the second-generation Pencil, but still supports hover detection on supported iPad models.
-It is charged via a USB-C port concealed by sliding up its cap.
+It is charged via a physical USB-C connector concealed by sliding up its cap, and is compatible with all iPad models that include a USB-C port.